laravel/nova-docs/4.0/resources/fields.md

 #### Using Trend Metrics

-If the data needed by your `Sparkline` field requires complicated database queries to compute, you may wish to encapsulate the data retrieval within a `Trend` metric which can then be provided to the `Sparkline` field:
+If the data needed by your `Sparkline` field requires complicated database queries to compute, you may wish to encapsulate the data retrieval within a [trend metric](./../metrics/defining-metrics.md) which can then be provided to the `Sparkline` field:

 ```php
 Sparkline::make('Post Views')->data(new PostViewsOverTime($this->id)),